knative/docs/serving/using-external-dns.md

 kubectl edit svc knative-ingressgateway -n istio-system
 ```
 This command opens your default text editor and allows you to add the
 annotation to `knative-ingressgateway` service.
-Below is an example to show
+After you've added your
-where to add the annotation
+annotation, your file may look similar to this:
 ```
 apiVersion: v1
 kind: Service